 CNC Milling

 The material is removed from the workpiece using revolving multi-point CNC cutting tools in the milling process.
-The workpiece is normally fed to the cutting tool by the CNC machine in the same direction as the cutting tool’s rotation when using CNC milling.
+The workpiece is normally fed to the cutting tool by the CNC machining metal in the same direction as the cutting tool’s rotation when using CNC milling.

 A milling metal workpiece is a specific shape that involves revolving multi-point cutting tools.
 Chamfer, end, and helical mills are milling tools that can be oriented vertically or horizontally.